paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/usage-cli.md

 paperclip build --only.d.ts,.css --watch
 ```

-If you're using [Webpack](getting-started-webpack), then you probably don't need to run `paperclip build --write` since the paperclip loader handles that for you.
+If you're using [Webpack](getting-started-webpack), then you probably don't need to run `paperclip build` since the paperclip loader handles that for you.